pymor/pymor/README.markdown

-    The installation script will ensure that all necessary system libraries and development headers are installed, create a new python virtual environment (virtualenv, see www.virtualenv.org), install all necessary python packages into this virtualenv, and finally install pyMor itself.
+    The installation script will ensure that all necessary system libraries and development headers are installed, create a new python virtual environment (virtualenv, see www.virtualenv.org), install all necessary python packages into this virtualenv, and finally install pyMOR itself.

     The installation process can be customized using various command-line arguments.
     (See `./install.py --help`.)
 Most notable, the path of the virtualenv can be configured using the `--virtualenv-dir` option.
-Moreover, if you intend to work directly inside the pyMor source tree, use
+Moreover, if you intend to work directly inside the pyMOR source tree, use

         ./install.py --only-deps

-    to prevent the installation of pyMor itself into the `site-packages` directory of the virtualenv.
-In this case, the installation script will add the pyMor source tree to the `PYTHONPATH` of the virtualenv, so pyMor will always be importable inside the virtualenv.
+    to prevent the installation of pyMOR itself into the `site-packages` directory of the virtualenv.
+In this case, the installation script will add the pyMOR source tree to the `PYTHONPATH` of the virtualenv, so pyMOR will always be importable inside the virtualenv.
 (This can be prevented by adding the `--without-python-path` option.)
 Moreover

         python setup.py build_ext --inplace

-    will be automatically called, to build pyMor's Cython extensions modules.
+    will be automatically called, to build pyMOR's Cython extensions modules.

 4. Activate the new virtualenv.
 If you did not change the default path of the virtualenv, this can be done by executing

-        source $HOME/virtualenv/pyMor/bin/activate
+        source $HOME/virtualenv/pymor/bin/activate

 5. Try out one of the provided demos, e.g. call